 - Students with felony convictions or certain misdemeanors will be prevented from participating in clinical experiences and taking state or national licensure and registry examinations.

-- Effective, 2006, federal and state laws require students assigned to long term care facilities, psyciatric agencies, nursing homes, county medical care facilities and homes for the aged to have criminal background checks.
+- Effective, 2006, federal and state laws require students assigned to long-term care facilities, psychiatric agencies, nursing homes, county medical care facilities and homes for the aged to have criminal background checks.
 GRCC will secure student’s consent to perform these criminal checks and release the findings to the facility.

 A. Liberal arts and behavioral science courses that are required by specific health programs are accepted without time limitation on date of completion.

 B. Life and physical science courses, in order to be acceptable as transfer courses into health programs, must have been completed within eight years of graduation/completion of the specific health programs at GRCC.